gmkung/optikle-oracle/multi-chain-implementation/IMPLEMENTATION_PROMPTS.md

-# Multi-Chain Kleros Optimistic Oracle Implementation Prompts
+# Multi-Chain Optikle Implementation Prompts

-This document breaks down the comprehensive Multi-Chain Kleros Optimistic Oracle Implementation Guide into 5 focused prompts that are easy for an LLM agent to digest and implement sequentially.
+This document breaks down the comprehensive Multi-Chain Optikle (Kleros Optimistic Oracle) Implementation Guide into 5 focused prompts that are easy for an LLM agent to digest and implement sequentially.
 Each prompt builds upon the previous one, preserving all technical details while being focused and actionable.

 ## Prompt 1: Web3 Integration and Chain Setup